elija-png/ECE2112_PA4/README.md

 This repository contains the Programming Assignment 4 for the course "Advanced Computer Programming" for S.Y.
 2026-2027.
 This project covers Pandas DataFrames filtering, conditional logic, aggregation, and data visualization using the `board2.xlsx` dataset.

+Note: Download `board2.xslx` in order to run the code with all the data.

 ---

 ## A. VISCOMM DATAFRAME